-According to a recent report by Software Advice, the no-show rate for mental health clients may be as much as 50%, which is significantly higher than other medical industries.
-Taking into account that only four missed appointments per week can result in an annual loss of $30,000 or more in revenue, automatic appointment reminders are worth considering!
+According to a study by Software Advice, the no-show rate for mental health clients may be as much as 50%, which is significantly higher than other medical industries.
+Taking into account that only four missed appointments per week can result in an annual loss of $30,000 or more in revenue, appointment reminders are worth considering!

 The study found that: